mickem/nscp-docs/reference/check/CheckExternalScripts.rst

     **WRAPPED SCRIPTS SECTION**

-    | A list of wrapped scripts (ie. using the template mechanism)
+    | A list of wrapped scripts (ie. scruts using a template mechanism).
+The template used will be defined by the extension of the script.